Holiday cottage history and restoration

 As a classic example of a worker’s cottage, it was important to maintain as much of the buildings original features and character, from its old fireplace to its doors and windows.

-With the development of a roof extension to create a master suite, imagine sipping your morning cuppa as you soak up the up the vast countryside views.
+With the development of a roof extension to create a master suite, imagine sipping your morning cuppa as you soak up the vast countryside views.
 Invite more family and friends so they can also enjoy the new light-filled spaces throughout the house.
 Not only that but an electric car charging point has been fitted to the cottage, so you can enjoy a holiday that’s a little bit greener.

 With maritime-inspired lighting and prints of Dartmouth by local artists, the refurbishment has remained true to the cottage's former life while integrating contemporary comfort.
 Set over three floors, you can find a large light-filled kitchen/diner, sitting room, master suite and two other bedrooms.